JesperLundberg/projektgunnar.nvim/README.md

 [Issafalcon](https://github.com/Issafalcon/) - for being patient with questions and giving me clues on what to look into.

-[echasnovski](https://github.com/echasnovski) - for creating the mini library and in this case mini.pick and mini.nofity which I am using here.
+[echasnovski](https://github.com/echasnovski) - for creating the mini library and in this case mini.pick which I am using here.